 The backup of private signing keys for CAs occurs only if appropriate protection applies, and is only used as part of a rebuild if compromise has not occurred or is not suspected.

-Damage or corruption of HSMs and private keys – that does not represent a key compromise – requires additional controls as part of the incident management process, and any subsequent handling of the HSMs or associated key material is to be conducted in accordance with the NZISM.
-The certificate for the damaged key pair should not be revoked unless there is corresponding evidence, or suspicion, that a compromise or disclosure of the private key has occurred.
-The latter incident category requires involvement (authorisation and attendance) by government staff appointed by the Lead Agency.

 Entity private key compromise procedures

 If the entity private key is compromised it is revoked and the entity must re-apply for registration.